-The numbers of four outstanding Cavalier players- Cathy Grimes (25), Donna Holt (11), Dawn Staley (24), and Wendy Palmer (31)- have been officially retired by the University of Virginia in recognition of their contributions to the University and to women's basketball.
+The numbers of five outstanding Cavalier players- Cathy Grimes (25), Donna Holt (11), Dawn Staley (24), and Wendy Palmer (31)- have been officially retired by the University of Virginia in recognition of their contributions to the University and to women's basketball.

 Cathy Grimes was a two-time Academic All-American, a Kodak District III All-American and an All-ACC selection during her four-year career.
 She held the Virginia career record for rebounding with 932 until Heather Burge eclipsed her mark in 1993.
 On the Cavaliers' top-10 lists, Grimes ranks sixth in scoring (1,745 points) and second in scoring average (15.3).
 She was the record holder in both categories until Dawn Staley rewrote the Virginia record book.
 Grimes' totals are even more impressive when you note that she did not play in as many games as the other career leaders.
 After graduating in 1985 with degrees in Spanish and English, Grimes went on to earn a law degree at UVa in 1988.